Aukovien/Aukovien/README.md

 - 👋 Hi, I’m Aukovien
 - 🌟 I'm also known as Auden.
-- 👀 I’m interested in anything that has to do with Cybersecurity & Machine Learning.
+- 👀 I’m interested in anything that has to do with Cybersecurity.
 - 🌱 Currently a CS student at CU Boulder

 <!---